Toby2507/alx-system_engineering-devops/0x00-shell_basics/README.md

 ## 0-current_working_directory

-It prints the absolute path name of the current working directory
+This executable prints the absolute path name of the current working directory.

+## 1-listit

+This executable displays the contents list of your current directory.